kinecosystem/kin-website-docs/docs/quick-start/hi-kin-unity.md

 account = kinClient.GetAccount( APP_INDEX );
 ```

 When the above snippet creates the kinAccount object, `GetAccount` will begin the process of adding an account to the Kin Blockchain.
-When this function completes, there will be a keypair associated with the new account stored securely on the local client.
+When this function finishes, there will be a keypair associated with the new account stored securely on the local client.

 ```csharp
 KinAccount account;